Mental Health Facilities Platte County, MO

 Kansas City Care Health Center - 2.7 miles from Platte, MO

-Kansas City Care Health Center is one of mental health facilities in Jackson County, Missouri, located at 3515 Broadway Boulevard, 64111 zip code.
-Kansas City Care Health Center provides outpatient treatment.
-Kansas City Care Health Center provides individual psychotherapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Kansas City Care Health Center is a mental health clinic in Jackson County, Missouri, located at 3515 Broadway Boulevard, 64111 zip code.
+Kansas City Care Health Center offers outpatient treatment.
+Kansas City Care Health Center provides integrated dual diagnosis disorder treatment, group therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
 Kansas City Care Health Center also supports people with HIV or AIDS.
-Additional services provided at Kansas City Care Health Center include family psychoeducation, case management and suicide prevention services.
+Some other services provided by Kansas City Care Health Center include integrated primary care services, suicide prevention services and case management.

 Learn More